 When people cast their vote, they are actually voting for a group of people called electors.

 An election for president of the United States happens every four years on the first Tuesday after the first Monday in November.
-The next presidential election will be November 3, 2020.
+The most recent presidential election was November 3, 2020.